HewlettPackard/swarm-learning/examples/mnist-pyt/general/README.md

 -e https_proxy= --apls-ip=172.1.1.1
 ```

-11. Four nodes of Swarm trainings are automatically started when the run task (`swarm_mnist_task`) gets assigned and executed.
+11. Four nodes of Swarm trainings are automatically started when the run task (`run_mnist_pyt`) gets assigned and executed.
 Open a new terminal and monitor the Docker logs of ML nodes for Swarm training.
 Swarm training ends with the following log message:

 ```
 SwarmCallback : INFO : All peers and Swarm training rounds finished.
 Final Swarm model was loaded.